 If you want to know which type of federal student loan you have, log in to the Federal Student Aid website or the National Student Loan Data System using your FSA ID.
 Your account will say what kind of loans you have.

 How has the coronavirus affected FFEL loans?

 When the COVID-19 pandemic began, the federal government took steps to help borrowers avoid defaulting on their student loans.
 This included a temporary interest rate of 0 percent on most federal student loans, as well as a payment pause.
 This special forbearance plan has been extended multiple times and is currently in place through Dec.
 31, 2022.

 Originally this relief applied only to Direct Loans.
 However, the U.S. Department of Education later extended relief to an estimated 1.4 million borrowers with FFEL loans that are in default.
 The move also suspended any collections activities on those defaulted loans and made relief retroactive to March 13, 2020.

-However, if your FFEL loans are in good standing, you don’t qualify for the payment pause or temporary interest rate reduction.
+However, if your privately held FFEL loans are in good standing, you don’t qualify for the payment pause or temporary interest rate reduction.

 How to get FFELP Loan forgiveness

 If you have FFELP Loans, there are several ways to become eligible for loan forgiveness.
 Most FFEL borrowers are eligible for the Income-Based Repayment (IBR) Plan, where you pay 10 or 15 percent of your discretionary income for 20 or 25 years before the remaining loan balance is forgiven.
 The only exception is FFEL loans for parents, which do not qualify for this repayment plan.